 During the last four years, something I’ve never been 100% certain of is whether or not I’m actually ovulating.
-We started trying for a second baby back in 2015 and I duly bought and used ovulation sticks, given that they worked literally like a dream when we conceived Olivia.
+We started trying for a second baby in 2015 and I duly bought and used ovulation sticks, given that they worked like a dream when we conceived our daughter.
 However second time round I found them to be increasingly unreliable.
-I seemed to get conflicting information from them – either nothing each month or several peak days.
+I seemed to get conflicting information from them, either nothing each month or several peak days.
 This meant I’d start using them really early to try and catch the right day, which ultimately meant spending loads of money.
-I stopped using them after a year and aside from a scan with a private consultant in November 2016 which showed I had ovulated at the time, bar this one confirmation I had no idea what was going on in there every month (hellooooo, anything?!)
-Because of this and because I simply wasn’t getting pregnant, I felt I could do with some help in this department, so towards the end of last year I found myself looking at devices I could buy that would help me pinpoint ovulation.
+I stopped using them after a year and aside from a scan with a private consultant in 2016 which showed I had ovulated at the time, bar this confirmation I had no idea what was going on in there every month (hellooooo, anything?!)
+Because of this and because I simply wasn’t getting pregnant, I felt I could do with some help in this department.
+So towards the end of last year I found myself looking at devices I could buy, that would help me pinpoint ovulation.

 There are quite a few products on the market now that claim to be able to do this.
 There’s the Ava Bracelet, the Lotus Monitor and Ovusense to name a few contenders.
 I initially researched the Ava Bracelet, which is is a watch-like device worn at night that reads your resting temperature, but for £249 it doesn’t come cheap.
 I remember texting my husband something along the lines of, ‘Don’t buy me any birthday/Xmas presents this year, I want this!’
 He replied saying, ‘Can’t we find something cheaper?!’
 I parked the idea but soon after, Ovusense started following me on Instagram and yes, I got sucked in by their clever tactic.
 I researched them and felt for £199, that they were a more reasonable price.
 Also their key sales pitch is that the device is worn internally, so reads your core body temperature rather than your resting pulse rate and because of this, it is 99% accurate in detecting ovulation.
 Impressive.